 The Algarve was named the cheapest destination for UK tourists in 2017 by the Post Office Travel Money’s worldwide holiday costs barometer.
 The beauty of going in February is that it’s even better value.
 Flights, accommodations, and even eating out, are all cheaper in the winter months, making it hard to find a better value trip out there.

-So, if your answer is a ‘yes!’, check out these holiday villas in the Algarve and have your own adventure this February!
+So, the Algarve in February – yes or no?
+If your answer is a ‘yes!’, check out these holiday villas in the Algarve and have your own adventure in February!